** Click HERE for the U.S. Service Academy Application for Nomination (Instructions)

 The Nomination Process

-To be considered for an appointment to a Service Academy, an applicant must meet the eligibility requirements established by law and be nominated by an authorized person -- including a Member of the United States Senate or the House of Representatives.
-I may nominate applicants who are legally domiciled within the boundaries of our district.
+To be considered for an appointment to a U.S. service academy, an applicant must meet the eligibility requirements established by law and be nominated by an authorized person – including a Member of Congress.
+I may nominate applicants who are legally domiciled within the boundaries of Michigan’s Sixth Congressional District.

 Who Is Eligible?

-An applicant for a nomination must meet the following eligibility requirements as of July 1st of the year of admission to a service academy: 1) he or she must be at least 17 years old and not have passed their 23rd birthday; 2) must be a United States citizen; 3) must be unmarried and not pregnant; and 4) have no legal obligation to support children or other dependents.
+An applicant for a nomination must meet the following eligibility requirements as of July 1st of the year of admission to a service academy: 1) he or she must be at least 17 years old and not have passed their 23rd birthday; 2) must be a citizen of the United States; 3) must be unmarried and not pregnant; and 4) have no legal obligation to support children or other dependents.

 Military Service Academies

-There are five Military Service Academies: The United States Air Force (USAFA), Naval (USNA), Military (USMA), Merchant Marine (USMMA) and Coast Guard (USCGA) Academies.
+There are five military service academies: the United States Air Force Academy (USAFA), the United States Naval Academy (USNA), the United States Military Academy (USMA), the United States Merchant Marine Academy (USMMA), and the United States Coast Guard Academy (USCGA).
 Nominations are required for all but the U.S. Coast Guard Academy, to which appointments are made on the basis of an annual nationwide competition.

-In seeking a nomination to the USAFA, USNA and USMA, there are various nomination authorities.
-Each eligible young person may apply to both United States Senators from the applicant's state, his or her United States Representative and the Vice President (if very highly qualified).
+In seeking a nomination to the USAFA, USNA, and USMA, there are various nomination authorities.
+Each eligible young person may apply to both United States Senators from the applicant’s state, his or her United States Representative, and the Vice President of the United States (if very highly qualified).
 The other nomination categories are military-affiliated.